-Juniper Blight: Commonly affects red cedar and juniper trees.
+Juniper Blight: Commonly affects red cedars and juniper trees.
 However, this disease can also attack Thuja Trees.
 The disease causes the branches to die back.
 Dieback will start at the tips of the shoots on young trees.
-If this is not treated, the tree will eventually die.
+If this isn't treated, the tree will eventually die.
 You can use fungicides containing copper and propiconzole.

 Similar to Spruce Trees, Hollies have become associated with the Christmas season.
 Varieties like the Nellie Stevens and American Holly are used as ornamental parts of the landscape during the holidays.
 Hollies are relatively slow growing evergreens.
 Though they can reach heights of 15 to 25 feet depending on the variety.

 Planting: Space your Holly Trees 5 to 25 feet apart, depending on the variety and the mature size of the plant.
 Hollies prefer full to partial sun and moist, well-drained, acidic soil.
 You can use compost as fertilizer for these trees in the spring.
 It's recommended to spread it around the outer most branches, and then add 2 inches of mulch to help the tree retain moisture.

 Canker: This disease causes sunken areas on the stems called cankers that eventually cause the tree to die.
 In order to save the trees, it's recommended that you prune off any infected branches.